juanma-wp/enterprise-block-editor/Module 9 Performance and Optimization/01 Optimizing JavaScript for Gutenberg.md

 4. **Versioning**: Include version information in cache keys to invalidate caches when your block implementation changes

 Implementing these caching strategies will significantly improve Block Editor performance and provide a smoother editing experience, especially for complex blocks that interact extensively with the WordPress REST API.

-# Optimizing JavaScript for Gutenberg

-In this lesson, we'll explore essential techniques for optimizing JavaScript performance in the WordPress Block Editor (Gutenberg).
-We'll cover the block rendering lifecycle, code splitting, lazy loading with the Script Modules API, bundle size optimization, and effective caching strategies.
-These practices are crucial for creating responsive, efficient blocks that enhance the editing experience while maintaining optimal performance.

 ## Related Documentation